-Depending on the amount of your current cell phone bill, you could easily save $250 or more every year just by switching your cell phone provider.
+Depending on the amount of your current bill, you could easily save $250 or more every year just by switching to one of these cheap cell phone plans.
 There’s also a meaningful chance that you could save a whole lot more than that if you haven’t changed your plan in the last couple of years!

 That’s because the industry has seen a surge of new competitors offering dirt-cheap plans in the last 4-5 years.
 That must mean inferior service, right?
 Nope!
 These discount service providers are using the towers of the major cell phone companies like Verizon and T-Mobile.
 So cutting the cost of your plan doesn’t mean cutting corners with spotty coverage.